Sharon Fichman: 2018

-2021: First Grand Slam doubles quarterfinal and WTA 1000 title
+2021: Grand Slam doubles QF, WTA 1000 title, Olympics

+Partnering with Mexican player Giuliana Olmos, Fichman reached her first Grand Slam tournament quarterfinal at the Australian Open, where they lost to eventual runners-up Barbora Krejčíková and Kateřina Siniaková in three sets.

-In May 2021, Fichman won the first WTA 1000 and biggest title in her doubles career at the Italian Open, partnering with Mexican player Giuliana Olmos.
-In the final, they defeated the pair of Kristina Mladenović and Markéta Vondroušová who were making their debut playing together.
-They had entered the tournament as alternates and defeated top seeds Hsieh/Mertens and the Japanese fourth seeded duo Aoyama/Shibahara en route to the championship match.
-As a result she entered the top 40 in doubles for the first time in her career at No. 31.
+In May, she won the first WTA 1000 and biggest title in her doubles career at the Italian Open, partnering Olmos.
+In the final, they defeated Kristina Mladenovic and Markéta Vondroušová.
+As a result, she entered the top 40 in doubles for the first time in her career at No. 31.
+The following month, Fichman and Olmos made it through to the third round at French Open.

-In February, Fichman and Olmos also reached their first Grand Slam quarterfinal at the 2021 Australian Open.
-Fichman managed to qualify for the Olympic tennis tournament, partnering Gabriela Dabrowski, and the 2021 WTA Finals.
-She sat out of the 2022 WTA Tour to recover from 2021's injuries, in the meantime joining Sportsnet and its team of tennis commentators.
+Fichman qualifyed for the delayed Tokyo Olympic, partnering Gabriela Dabrowski, and the WTA Finals, partnering Olmos.

+2022–24: Best doubles ranking, extended hiatus

+Fichman reached a career-high ranking in doubles of No. 21 on 17 January 2022.

+She did not play in the 2022, the 2023 and the 2024 WTA Tour, after sustaining an injury in 2021.
+She joined Sportsnet and its team of tennis commentators.